tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2022-01-03-attack-graphs.md

     <figcaption>Fig 5.
 Three possible variants of objectives due to significant differences in paths that lead to them. </figcaption>
 </figure>

-- **Vertices.**	Each vertex in an AG refers to an episode, which is an aggregation of the same class of alerts (_a.k.a_ attack stage) occurring within `w` seconds of each other.
+- **Vertices.**	Each vertex in an AG refers to an episode, which is an aggregation of the same class of alerts (a.k.a <em class="italic">attack stage</em>) occurring within `w` seconds of each other.
 The vertex label shows the attack stage, the service running on the victim, and an identifier denoting the context in which the episode appeared in the data.

 <figure>
 <div class="row">